Is This Sushi Roll Adele's Secret to Bright Eyes?

 Whether you're attending the Oscars or watching it at home, tired eyes don't make for optimum viewing.

-Celebs may have pros like facialist Ole Henriksen on call to get their skin right and tight for the red carpet, but you don't have to pay big bucks—$375, to be exact—for his signature Red Carpet Hydrafacial (tried and tested by Katy Perry, Ellen DeGeneres and Charlize Theron).
+Celebs may have pros like Ole Henriksen on call to get their skin right and tight for the red carpet, but you don't have to pay big bucks—$375, to be exact—for his signature Red Carpet Hydrafacial (tried and tested by Katy Perry, Ellen DeGeneres and Charlize Theron).
 The man responsible for Adele's Grammys glow shared how to perk up the windows to the soul at home.

 Got any sushi chef skills?
 They'll come in handy when making his cucumber roll eye treatment.